 o Windows Apps

-The district winner or winning team will get the chance to present their apps to judges, community leaders, and me at an awards ceremony, while your app will be displayed along with each district’s winners in the U.S Capitol in Washington, DC!
+The district winner or winning team will have their app displayed along with each district’s winners in the U.S Capitol in Washington, DC!

 I look forward to receiving the entries and hearing about the challenges the students undertake as they delve deeper into the STEM fields!